QwikDev/qwik/packages/qwik/src/core/api.md

 // @internal (undocumented)
 export const _getContextEvent: () => unknown;

+// Warning: (ae-forgotten-export) The symbol "ElementVNode" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ClientContainer" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export function getDomContainer(element: HTMLElement | ElementVNode): ClientContainer;

 // Warning: (ae-internal-missing-underscore) The name "getLocale" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal